-- 1. This Proxy, duly completed, signed and witnessed, must be received at the registered office of the Company, Nishatabad, Faisalabad no later than forty-eight (48) Hours before the time appointed for the Meeting. - 2.
-No person shall act as proxy who is not member of the Company (except that a corporation may appoint a person who is not a member). - 3.
+- 2. No person shall act as proxy who is not member of the Company (except that a corporation may appoint a person who is not a member). - 3.
 If a Member appoints more than one proxy and more than one instruments of proxy are deposited by a member with the Company, all such instruments of proxy shall be rendered invalid. - 4.
-The Proxy shall produce his original NIC or original passport at the time of the Meeting. - 5.
-In case of individual CDC Account holders, attested copy of NIC or passport (as the case may be) of the beneficial owner will have to be provided with this Proxy. - 6.
+The Proxy shall produce his original CNIC or original passport at the time of the Meeting. - 5.
+In case of individual CDC Account holders, attested copy of CNIC or passport (as the case may be) of the beneficial owner will have to be provided with this Proxy. - 6.
 In case of corporate entity, the Board of Directors Resolution/Power of Attorney with specimen signature of the nominee shall be submitted alongwith this Proxy (unless it has been Provide earlier).